richardphotolab/API-Order-docs/endpoints/create.md

 <a id="warning-uniqueId"></a>
 > :warning: **WARNING (UNIQUE ID)**<br>
 > The value of `uniqueId` provided will be used to check for existing orders.
-Only if a match is found, will the incoming order be considered<br>
-> a duplicate; then rejected.<br>
+Only if a match is found, will the incoming order be considered a duplicate; then rejected.<br>
 >
 > :boom: Do not generate a random `uniqueId` for each order.
-Use a value that is unique to your system, such as an internal id.<br>
-> If you do not provide a valid unique id, then duplicate orders will not be detected and will be printed again.
+Use a value that is unique to your system, such as an internal id.
+If you do not provide a valid unique id, then duplicate orders will not be detected and will be printed again.

 <a id="warning-backPrintText1"></a>
-> :pushpin: Concerning **BACKPRINTTEXT**: The allowed length of `backPrintText1` is calculated based on an assumed maximum `orderNumber` length of twelve(12) characters.<br/>
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the `orderNumber` is longer, your `backPrintText1` text is at risk of being truncated.
-(This does not effect `backPrintText2`)
+> :pushpin: Concerning **BACKPRINTTEXT**: The allowed length of `backPrintText1` is calculated based on an assumed maximum `orderNumber` length of twelve(12) characters.
+If the `orderNumber` is longer, your `backPrintText1` text is at risk of being truncated.
+(This does not affect `backPrintText2`)

 #### Request Example